AhmedSakrr/sRequests/README.md

 - Based on default Python library
 - SSL/TSL support
 - Custom headers support
-- HTTP 1.0 protocol in use
+- HTTP 1.01 protocol in use
+- GET/POST requests support
 - Have history of redirects
 - Objects: